Aggravated domestic battery under Illinois law (720 ILCS 5/12-3.3) is defined in two ways:

 Our attorneys can address your aggravated domestic battery case in a bid to protect your freedom and reputation.
 We understand how complex and tricky these cases can be and will use all of the resources and knowledge at our disposal to secure the best result possible.
 Our aim will be to get your conviction reduced or dismissed completely by proving lack of evidence to support it.

 Get in touch with us today for a strategy meeting that can protect your future.
 Our attorneys will explore all avenues of recovery aggressively to ensure you get the best representation possible even for the most serious conviction.
 Call us to set up your free consultation.

 Contact a Chicago Defense Lawyer

-If you are arrested on charges of aggravated domestic battery, contact experienced criminal defense attorney Steven Goldman immediately for a consultation on your case.
+If you are arrested on charges of aggravated domestic battery or have a pending Violation of an Order of Protection, contact experienced criminal defense attorney Steven Goldman immediately for a consultation on your case.